amandajlime/material-master-warehouse-location/readme.txt

 The code is divided into different folders: data, figures, helpers.
 And there's a main_workflow.py Python file for the main task.
-In the main workflow file, first, there are some global variables defined, that will later affect the flow of data cleaning and transformation, as the helper functions are being called and used.
+In the main workflow file, first, there are some global variables defined -> imported from config, that will later affect the flow of data cleaning and transformation, as the helper functions are being called and used.

-Later, the data is plotted (diagonal KDE) to see if there are any edge cases or outliers.
+The main model to train is a RandomForestClassifier with optimized hyperparameters.
+And at the end, the model is once more evaluated for its accuracy.

+The .env file that defines certain global variables is not provided publicly.